-- a) To guard consumers against business malpractices and for privacy protection and safety, it shall be mandatory for all marketplaces having access to consumers in Pakistan to have a registered business entity and a physical address in Pakistan. - b) Marketplaces shall enter into an enforceable contract with their sellers.
-In case of any loss to consumers due to non-existence of such a contract, marketplace shall indemnify the consumer. - c) All marketplaces and auction places shall secure an undertaking and/or a warranty, where applicable, from the sellers regarding genuineness of goods and their condition at the time of sale.
-Such an undertaking shall be readily forwarded to the consumers upon request. - d) All marketplaces and auction places shall take adequate measures against sale of counterfeit/pirated goods.
-Upon receipt of a genuine complaint from a consumer the marketplace shall return the price paid without any deductions and shall forthwith stop hosting the product complained against and shall put a notice about the seller of the products in question. - e) A seller who continues to place counterfeited goods may be blacklisted for a certain period of time. - f) Any system of ratings put in place by a marketplace or customer reviews published online shall be done with utmost transparency. - g) No online marketplace and auction place shall offer such goods for sale on their online platform which are declared 'prohibited' or 'banned' under the prevailing Import Policy Order or any other applicable policy issued by any competent authority under the law.
+- a) To guard consumers against business malpractices and for privacy protection and safety, it shall be mandatory for all e-Commerce platforms having access to consumers in Pakistan to have a registered business entity and a physical address in Pakistan. - b) e-Commerce platforms shall enter into an enforceable contract with their sellers.
+In case of any loss to consumers due to non-existence of such a contract, e-Commerce platform shall indemnify the consumer. - c) All e-Commerce platforms shall secure an undertaking and/or a warranty, where applicable, from the sellers regarding genuineness of goods and their condition at the time of sale.
+Such an undertaking shall be readily forwarded to the consumers upon request. - d) All e-Commerce platforms including auction places shall take adequate measures against sale of counterfeit/pirated goods.
+Upon receipt of a genuine complaint from a consumer, the e-Commerce platform shall return the price paid without any deductions and shall forthwith stop hosting the product complained against and shall put a notice about the seller of the products in question. - e) A seller who continues to place counterfeited goods may be blacklisted for a certain period of time. - f) Any system of ratings put in place by an e-Commerce platform or customer reviews published online shall be done with utmost transparency. - g) No e-Commerce platform including auction place shall offer such goods for sale on their online platform which are declared 'prohibited' or 'banned' under the prevailing Import Policy Order or any other applicable policy issued by any competent na under the law.
 Such products shall be immediately removed from offer within 24 hours of receipt of a complaint or notice. - h) Any seller offering 'prohibited' or 'banned' goods shall be blacklisted from the platform and the matter shall be reported immediately to the concerned authorities.